 Regarding work, are you able to perform the same physical work duties of lifting, carrying, pushing, pulling, working with your arms and hands, sitting or standing for long periods?

-Emotionally speaking, do you
+Emotionally speaking, do you:

 The more that a person can independently verify these differences, the more receptive the insurance company will be to claims for pain and suffering damages.
 If your doctor supports your long-term injury claim, your doctor needs to put that medical opinion in writing with details of your permanent physical restrictions and future medical needs.

 Insurance companies evaluate claims based on whether your damages are short-term or long-term.
 Creating a daily calendar can objectively demonstrate how the injury has affected your life, and how your life will continue to be affected in the future.
-The more details you can provide as to the difference in your ability to function in all these areas of your life to your doctors, your lawyer, to the insurance claims adjuster, or ultimately to a judge and jury, can make a substantial difference in what is a fair amount in a claim for monetary damages for physical and emotional pain and suffering.
+The more details you can provide as to the difference in your ability to function in all these areas of your life to your doctors, your lawyer, the insurance claims adjuster, or ultimately to a judge and jury, can make a substantial difference in what is a fair amount in a claim for monetary damages for physical and emotional pain and suffering.